MAXakaWIZARD/PHP-Profiler/README.md

 - Log memory usage of any string, variable or object
 - Log specific points in your script to see how long it takes to get to them
 - See how many queries on a given page are inserts, updates, selects and deletes with query type counting

-## Sites Using PHP Profiler ##
-Using PHP Profiler on your site?
-Let me know!
-If you don't want to be featured here just say so, but I still like knowing how people are using PHP Profiler so send me a message or an email and let me know.